 For Paper 2

-- Number and type of questions-The test consists of 90 objective type questions, 30 from each part- Physics, Chemistry & Mathematics.
+- Number and type of questions-The test consist of 90 objective type questions, 30 from each part- Physics, Chemistry & Mathematics.

 - Each question will carry 4 marks.

 - Negative Marking-1 mark will be deducted for each wrong answer.